inamg/Flee/README.markdown

 * [Examples](https://github.com/mparlak/Flee/wiki/Examples) to learn how to create and evaluate expressions.

 ## License
 Flee is licensed under the LGPL.
-This means that as long as you dynamically link (ie: add a reference) to the officially released assemblies, you can use it in commercial and non-commercial applications.
+This means that as long as you dynamically link (ie: add a reference) to the officially released assemblies, you can use it in commercial and non-commercial applications